Results of Final Presentation

 Up to 250 guests provided feedback on your presentations using the review form.
 Some guests offered teams written comments in addition to the numerical ratings, and teams can study the comments for information and questions that a design team would weigh during ongoing product development (these forms were provided in your team area on course wrapup Wednesday).

 All teams received positive reviews and differences were very small.
 The charts in the overall rank indicate just how evenly strong all of the products were.
-For all practical purposes, every team's ranking data trend towards a uniform distribution, indicating they were all successful, compelling projects.
+Every team had some top ranks and some bottom ranks—indicating they were all successful, compelling projects.

 The guest feedback is divided into 5 categories: an overall ranking assigned by the guests at the conclusion of the presentations; presentation quality; business assessment; technology, the prototype, and overall potential to become a real product.